Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 command [**Expected console output**](../commands/instacli/testing/Expected%20console%20output.spec.md).
 If the output of the command is not the same as specified in the ` ````output` block, the script will fail.

-For checking the output of a command within a script, use the [**Expected output **](../commands/instacli/testing/Expected%20output.spec.md) command inside the script.
-(Note that there is no Markdown shortcut for that.)
+For checking the output of a command within a script, use the [**Expected output**](../commands/instacli/testing/Expected%20output.spec.md) command inside the script.
+Note: there is no Markdown shortcut for **Expected output**.

 #### Markdown format